 Any of these symptoms are signs of a bunion.
 Seeing a bunion surgeon in Queens should be your first step.
 He can evaluate your foot and determine whether you need orthotics or surgery to correct the problem to avoid potentially serious complications.

-Bunions can cause callouses and blisters where they rub against shoes.
+Bunions can cause callouses and blisters when they rub against shoes.
 These can lead to lead to infections that are difficult to treat due to repeated irritation.

 As a bunion becomes more advanced, the bursa, fluid-filled sacs cushioning the joints, become inflamed and painful.
 This can become a chronic condition, leading to debilitating pain and inflammation.
 Left untreated, the bursa can rupture or become infected.